-From 2020, a stipendiary curacy in the Diocese of Derby will normally last between three and three and a half years.
+A stipendiary curacy in the Diocese of Derby will normally last between three to three and a half years.
 Illness or other circumstances may lead to an extension of this by explicit agreement.
-This means, under normal circumstances, a curate may not leave their curacy as completed before three years and may not remain in their curacy after three and a half years - in practice this means that curates will expect to be in their new post around the Christmas following the third anniversary of their ordination.
+This means, under normal circumstances, a curate may not leave their curacy as completed before three years and may not remain in their curacy after three and a half years - in practice, this means that curates will expect to be in their new post around the Christmas following the third anniversary of their ordination.

-No curacy will be completed, such that the curate can move on to another position, unless both the process of Assessment at the end of curacy has been satisfactorily completed and the curate has been signed off by the bishop
+No curacy will be completed, allowing the curate to move on to another position, unless both the process of assessment at the end of curacy has been satisfactorily completed and the curate has been signed off by the bishop.

 Where a curate is offering part-time ministry, then a sliding scale is applied for the minimum time before the End of Title Assessment (which occurs at the end of curacy), based on the number of hours offered in a week (in order to enable them to sufficiently inhabit the Formation Qualities).
 Please note that training events in the first three years take priority and attendance is required.
 Individual bespoke arrangements can be worked out with the Ordained Ministries Development Officer.
-The following timeline might be: